gelysis/silverstripe-phpmailer/README.md

 * If you are using AWS and would like to utilize the SES (Simple Email Service).

 # INSTALLATION
-* Use packagist depndency (geolysis/silverstripe-phpmailer).
+* Use packagist dependency (gelysis/silverstripe-phpmailer).
 * Configure the module using _config.php.model.
 Without any configuration the fallback is localhost without authentication.

 # QUESTIONS AND FEEDBACK